hiro2233/nuttx/nuttx/configs/zkit-arm-1769/README.txt

      An alias in your .bashrc file might make that less painful.

-  3. Dependencies are not made when using Windows versions of the GCC.
-This is because the dependencies are generated using Windows pathes which do not work with the Cygwin make.

-     Support has been added for making dependencies with the windows-native toolchains.
-     That support can be enabled by modifying your Make.defs file as follows:

-    -  MKDEP                = $(TOPDIR)/tools/mknulldeps.sh
-    +  MKDEP                = $(TOPDIR)/tools/mkdeps.sh --winpaths "$(TOPDIR)"

-     If you have problems with the dependency build (for example, if you are not building on C:), then you may need to modify tools/mkdeps.sh

   NOTE 1: The CodeSourcery toolchain (2009q1) does not work with default optimization level of -Os (See Make.defs).
 It will work with -O0, -O1, or -O2, but not with -Os.